codechefmarc/localist_drupal/README.md

 ## Helper Method - Ticket Info

-One helper method that is part of this module is the ability to get real-time ticket information from Localist.
-To use, the Localist ID is required to be part of the node.
+The `getTicketInfo` helper method has the ability to get real-time ticket information from Localist.
+To use, the Localist ID is required to be saved in a field as part of the node.
 This is included with the example migration.

 `(migrations/localist_example_events.yml)`
 ```yml